blt1339/taking_stock/README.md

 - Find the overlap between top dividend stocks and top growth stocks

 ### Roles:
-- Clark [guy typing this]: My strengths are more on the side of what I describe as &quot;What humans will read&quot;.
+- Clark: Strengths are more on the side of what I describe as "What humans will read".
 So, while I will do my best to help in coding through our datasets, my input will be best focused in the written analysis and how visualizations will appear for presentation.
-- Beverly: Beverly will be more focused on the actual data analysis of the links provided (with partner input, of course).
-This is a source of interest for both of us, and I&#39;m very happy to be working together.
+- Beverly: Beverly will be more focused on the actual data analysis of the links provided.